atar-axis/xpadneo/docs/README.md

 The driver support native profile switching for the Xbox Elite Series 2 controller.
 However, the feature is not finalized yet:

+- The default profile (no LED) exposes the paddles as extra buttons.
-- All four profiles behave the same way currently, and there is no support for configuring them.
+- The other three profiles behave the same way currently, and there is no support for configuring them.
 This may be different if profiles have been configured in Windows already, that is still untested.